oli-sanders/oli-sanders.github.io/_posts/2017-09-13-wedding-dress.md

 ---

 Last year I got married to my wonderful wife and I had to bring some tech to the wedding.
-So I built lights into my wife's wedding dress and on a t-shirt to wear under my shirt.
+So I built lights into my wife's wedding dress and on a T-shirt to wear under my shirt.
 See the finished dress below.
 <iframe width="480" height="270" src="https://www.youtube.com/embed/Btj4zc9LLag" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>